Famine in Sudan: Home-grown crops provide ‘some relief’ to Darfur displaced

 She explained that the price of corn has decreased from 10 thousand pounds per millet to 8 thousand pounds, but despite that, there are still families suffering in obtaining food, noting that she knows a family that has previously gone without dinner.

-As reported separately by Radio Dabanga, new figures show that in the largest displacement crisis in the world, more than 10.8 million Sudanese are internally displaced.
+As reported separately by Radio Dabanga, new figures show that in the largest displacement crisis in the world, more than 10.8 million Sudanese are displaced.
 This represents 20 per cent of the population of Sudan, and 14 per cent or one in seven of displaced people worldwide.

 The latest Sudan Mobility Overview, published bi-monthly by the Displacement Tracking Matrix (DTM) of the UN International Organization for Migration (IOM), highlights that Sudan, which represents the largest displacement crisis in the world, now hosts approximately 14 per cent – on in seven – displaced people worldwide.
 Over 20 per cent of the population in Sudan was displaced since 15 April 2023.